 It was a problem we all had as kids when we found a dollar: Does it go into the piggy bank or get spent on something to enjoy into the future?
 The options change as we get older, but the same kinds of calculations and questions arise.
 As adults, we are told saving is good, but we need to invest.
 So, which is more important?

 Financial wellness involves many moving parts – saving, investing, debt management, insurance, and more.
 Adjusting one impacts the others.
 That’s why it’s important to take them all into account collectively and fine tune them to your overall situation.
-When questioning whether to save or invest, here are some things to remember:
+When questioning whether to save versus invest, here are some things to remember:

 Short answer: Saving is more critical, but both are important

 Investing is about building long-term wealth; saving is about security now and in the future.
 Investing means taking money out of your pocket today so it can work for you.
 But if investing means you can’t afford a car repair or week off work, then saving is more important because the time horizon is sooner.
 A good rule of thumb: Have six months of expenses in savings.

 Check your mindset: “How will I” vs. “How can I”